mattermost/mattermost-test-management/data/test-cases/channels/schedule-messages/3-Delete-Schedule-Message.md

 Steps:

 1. Log into User's account.
-2. Goto `Scheduled` tab under drafts page.
+2. Go to `Scheduled` tab under Drafts page.
 3. Hover on the message you want to edit.
 4. Click on `Delete` icon.
 5. Verify a confirmation prompt is shown.
 6. Click on `Confirm` button.
 7. Verify the post is deleted.
-8. Goto Channel and verify the Number of scheduled message is reduced.
+8. Go to Channel and verify the number of scheduled message is reduced.